United States Navy SEALs: Iran–Iraq War

 During the closing stages of the Iran–Iraq War the United States Navy began conducting operations in the Persian Gulf to protect US-flagged ships from attack by Iranian naval forces.
 A secret plan was put in place and dubbed Operation Prime Chance.
 Navy SEAL Teams 1 and 2 along with several Special Boat Units and EOD technicians were deployed on mobile command barges and transported by helicopters from the Army's 160th Special Operations Aviation Regiment.
-Over the course of the operation SEALs conducted VBSS (Visit, Board, Search, and Seizure) missions to counter Iranian mine-laying boats.
+Over the course of the operation SEALs conducted VBSS (visit, board, search, and seizure) missions to counter Iranian mine-laying boats.
 The only loss of life occurred during the takedown of the Iran Ajr.
 Evidence gathered on the Iran Ajr by the SEALs later allowed the US Navy to trace the mines that struck USS Samuel B. Roberts (FFG-58).
 This chain of events led to Operation Praying Mantis, the largest US Naval surface engagement since the Second World War.

 During Operation Desert Shield and Storm, Navy SEALs trained Kuwaiti Special Forces.
 They set up naval special operations groups in Kuwait, working with the Kuwaiti Navy in exile.
 Using these new diving, swimming, and combat skills, these commandos took part in combat operations such as the liberation of the capital city.

 Panama

 The United States Navy contributed extensive special operations assets to Panama's invasion, codenamed Operation Just Cause.
 This included SEAL Teams 2 and 4, Naval Special Warfare Unit 8, and Special Boat Unit 26, all falling under Naval Special Warfare Group 2; and the separate Naval Special Warfare Development Group (DEVGRU).
 DEVGRU fell under Task Force Blue, while Naval Special Warfare Group 2 composed the entirety of Task Force White.
 Task Force White was tasked with three principal objectives: the destruction of Panamanian Defense Forces (PDF) naval assets in Balboa Harbor and the destruction of Manuel Noriega's private jet at Paitilla Airport (collectively known as Operation Nifty Package), as well as isolating PDF forces on Flamenco Island.

 The strike on Balboa Harbor by Task Unit Whiskey is notably marked in SEAL history as the first publicly acknowledged combat swimmer mission since the Second World War.
-Prior to the commencement of the invasion four Navy SEALs swam underwater into the harbor on Draeger LAR-V rebreathers and attached C4 explosives to and destroyed Noriega's personal gunboat the Presidente Porras.
+Prior to the commencement of the invasion four Navy SEALs swam underwater into the harbor on Draeger LAR-V rebreathers and attached C-4 explosives to and destroyed Noriega's personal gunboat the Presidente Porras.

 Task Unit Papa was tasked with the seizure of Paitilla airfield and the destruction of Noriega's plane there.
 Several SEALs were concerned about the nature of the mission assigned to them being that airfield seizure was usually the domain of the Army Rangers.
 Despite these misgivings and a loss of operational surprise, the SEALs of TU Papa proceeded with their mission.
 Almost immediately upon landing, the 48 SEALs came under withering fire from the PDF stationed at the airfield.
 Although Noriega's plane was eventually destroyed, the SEALs suffered four dead, including Chief Petty Officer Donald McFaul, and thirteen wounded.